Explore the leave policies, programs and resources provided to eligible Washington State University employees.

 Faculty in full-time appointments earn sick leave at the rate of 8 hours per month of completed service.
 Academic-year employees earn eight hours per month for each full calendar month or full-time summer employment.
-Specifics on sick leave can be found in BPPM 60.56 and in the Faculty Manual, Sections III and V. Sick leave may be used for periods of time that a faculty member may need to take time off for their own medical condition, or to care for a qualified family or household member.
+Specifics on sick leave can be found in BPPM 60.56, Personnel Leave and in the Faculty Manual, Sections III and V. Sick leave may be used for periods of time that a faculty member may need to take time off for their own medical condition, or to care for a qualified family or household member.

 *Employees whose positions are covered by a Collective Bargaining Agreement should refer to their contract.

 Inclement Weather and Suspended Operations

 - Review your options for reporting leave and find resources on the Inclement Weather & Suspended Operations page.

 Leave Policies by Employee Type

 Administrative Leave Policies

 - See the handbook for additional information regarding leave.